George’s Journey. More on Sharon’s son

 I wanted to honor my mother and continue to help in the Parkinson’s cause and did not know how to bring change.
 With my family, we decided to create a wristband, purple in color for Parkinson’s awareness, and with the design stating, “In memory of Sharon Riff Ackerman,” “Parkinson’s Disease Awareness”, “TogetherForSharon®”.

-Sharon Riff Ackerman was my mother and my best friend.
+Sharon Riff Ackerman is my mother and my best friend…

 I did not plan for her funeral to come so sudden and was sick over the whole nightmare my mother suffered through the final 7 months of her life, which I kept a journal about never sharing with anyone until now.